Victoria Rosebuds: History

 In 1977, Victoria was represented in the Class A Lone Star League by a team nicknamed the Rosebuds.
 Although the team finished under .500, at 38–42, the Rosebuds compiled the best overall record in the league's North Division and drew 14,000 fans.
 The league lasted only that one campaign before disbanding.

 The Rosebuds played their games in Riverside Stadium, which was built in 1946.
-Riverside Stadium is still in use by the Victoria Generals in the Texas Collegiate League and by the University of Houston–Victoria Jaguars.
+Riverside Stadium is still in use by the Victoria Generals in the Texas Collegiate League and by Texas A&M University–Victoria Jaguars.